Aravindray/Notes/How-to-do-it.md

 5. Then enter the user name, and then enter the display name.
 6. A new window asks userid and password enter the password and save the password for future connections.
 7. Now ready to use.

+Note: Now a days I am using Google's QuickShare

 ### How to fetch all files name from a folder and store it as desire file format (ex. csv, xlsx, txt)